CS-5004-Spring-2025/Website/Schedule.md

 <ul>
 <li>Less 4: From Equality to Ordering</li>
 </ul>
-<i><small>Pay particular attention to the lessons above.
-You may wish to watch some of the other lessons to fully understand the examples used.</small></i>
+<i><p font-size=5px>Pay particular attention to the lessons above.
+You may wish to watch some of the other lessons to fully understand the examples used.</p></i>
 </td>

 <!-- Resources -->